-connected with concrete.
+Orange, Beaumont, Port Arthur, and Houston will be connected with concrete.
 40 miles are finished, and other work is going forward.
-The money is ready.
+The money is ready,

-gravel road is built, with two sections still under construction, and two small breaks that need financing.
-Out of San Antonio paving is being laid eastward and westward, and and East Texas will have a paved highway.
+West of Huoston, on to San Antonio, a federal standard gravel road is built, with two sections still under construction, and two small breaks that need financing.
+Out of San Antonio paving is being laid eastward and westward, and it is not long before these gravelled miles will be covered and East Texas will have a paved highway.

-tion with the Main Line from Houston to the Mexican extension down through Brownsville, and this, too, will call for paving.
+The plans of the Old Spanish Trail call for a connection with the Main Line from Houston to the Mexican extension down through Brownsville, and this, too, will call for paving.